TaufeqRazakh/IntroToPerformanceProfiling/readme.md

 ## Acknowledgements

-A huge thanks to Prof. Nakano for suggesting I present performance profiling tools to the Fall 21 class of CSCI 596.
+A huge thanks to Prof. Aiichiro Nakano for suggesting I present performance profiling tools to the Fall 21 class of CSCI 596.
 I am also indebted to Dr. Marco Olguin, Computational Scientist at USC CARC for all the information and support in making the profiling and roofline analysis possible on Discovery's nodes.